SAManage/Samples/Sync Warranty/ruby/README.md

 # Samanage Warranty Sync Script

-This simple script allows you to sync warranty information into Samanage using Python.
+This simple script allows you to sync warranty information into Samanage using ruby.

 ## Requirements
 - [Ruby 2.3+]